 The organisation of electives for 2023 is now underway.
 This booklet describes all the subjects and courses we have to offer.
 Students will be able to list in priority order their preferred subjects for 2023.
-The school then arranges the courses which attract enough students in three "lines".
+We then arrange the courses which attract enough students in three "lines".
 These are drawn up by computer to satisfy the subject combinations of as many students as possible.